VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 2/README.md

 > A VERTEX BUFFER OBJECT OR VBO IS AN ARRAY OF DATA THAT IS COPIED TO THE GPU BEFORE DRAWING AND RAN ON THE GPU

 ---- Download the Base Projecrt ----
 > Please download ModernOpenGLSimple.zip and unzip it.
-The OpenGL library has been sep up so it can be compiled.
+The OpenGL library has been set up so it can be compiled.

 ---- Set up Data ----
-> Add following data codes just before void drawScene(void) function in square.cpp file
+> Add following data codes (four vertices for the square) just before void drawScene(void) function in square.cpp file

 ```C++
 float vertices[] =